Definitions

 The name field is an arbitrary string descriptor used only for administrative identification.
 Choose a name that reflects the purpose of the record.
 This field has no bearing on the configuration or settings determined by this scaffold.

 The targets field configures the list of WAN IPs and/or DNS entries that are members of this WAN target.
-Any combination of dotted quad IP addresses and DNS names is valid.
-It is recommended that each WAN target contain either all IP addresses or all DNS names for clarity.
+Any combination of IP addresses (IPv4 or IPv6), CIDR notation, DNS names, and wildcard domain patterns is valid.
+Enter one target per line, or separate multiple targets with commas.

 Using DNS names reduces the performance of the system due to the need to perform DNS lookup.
-Use IP addresses whe possible.
+Use IP addresses when possible.

 The note field is a place for the administrator to enter a comment.
 This field is purely informational and has no bearing on the configuration settings.